theNewDynamic/thenewdynamic.com/content/en/article/introducing-huge.md

 - Just a few lines of yaml to process __scripts__ supporting React or __styles__ supporting sass, tailwind, purgecss, you name it!
 - Just some configuration maps to generate your hosted fonts's fontface declaration!
 - An easy to use `partial` to transform your __media__ files using either Hugo's image processing or imgix!
-- HUGE will also automatically generates all the __SEO__ tags your content will need including jsonld.
+- HUGE will also automatically generates all the __SEO__ tags your content will need including JSON+LD.
 - It even sports its own __environment__ solution so testing environment is just as easy as the rest of Hugo!

 Lastly, as HUGE handles most of your needs from configuration files, it also sports "configuration functions".
 A way to point to a partial whose returned value will be used for your setting...
-Think of it as "dynamic config".
+Think of it as dynamic config à la JavaScript object.

 HUGE is almost reaching Alpha, and has many more features to come!

-We're eager to get some feedback from the Hugo community!
+At this stage we're eager to get some feedbacks or questions on its intital features detailed below.
+And the best way to do it is to hit the repo's [Discussions](https://github.com/theNewDynamic/huge/discussions)

+## This is HUGE

-## HUGE Scripts!
+### HUGE Scripts!

 HUGE will process your scripts with Hugo's powerfull [`js.Build`](https://gohugo.io/hugo-pipes/js#readout).